potiri/potiri.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Cybersecurity Researcher | PhD Candidate @ University of Regensburg
+subtitle: Cybersecurity Researcher | PostDoc @ University of Regensburg

 profile:
   align: right